Skip to content

 "onlineMode" : false, // true = official account login

-"password" : "" // Bot's password in 2b2t.xin
+"password" : "" // Bot's login password for the server

 },